-Luckily for Puss, he is not alone on his adventure, and along the way he makes a new friend and even reconnects with an old one.
+Luckily for Puss, he is not alone on his adventure, and along the way, he makes a new friend and even reconnects with an old one.

 Together with these two (and a lot of luck), Puss finds his way to the wishing star.
 However, it’s there our famous fearless hero learns his lesson.

 Though it’s a funny story, at its core Puss in Boots is about appreciating the life you have now, rather than the one you wish for.
-And it’s not until the very end that most of the character finally get that message.
+And it’s not until the very end that most of the characters finally get that message.